skynetapp/Sugar-Sample-Code/Job Creation.md

 nusoap | Folder |
 temp | stores the WSDL Cache | serverlog | saves the log file start time and end time |
-cachewsdl | Gives the results of meeting list |
+cacheWsdlJobCreation | Creates a new job |

 #### Step 1: